allebone/help.omni.af.mil/docs/PEX/Training.md

 5. Click Close to close the pop-up window.

-Delete Al Unassigned ARMS Tasks
+Delete All Unassigned ARMS Tasks

 This action wil also remove deleted tasks from TARs that have not been exported.